paulkerschen/calcentral/README.md

 To view other rake task for the project: `rake -T`

-* `rake spec:xml` - Runs rake spec, but pipes the output to xml using the `rspec_junit_formatter` gem, for JUnit compatible test result reports

 ## Installing Memcached:

 Dev, QA, and Production CalCentral environments use memcached as a cache store in place of the default ActiveSupport cache store.